 Borjomi-Kharagauli National park is located in the mountains of Lesser Caucasus.
 Being one of the largest national parks in Georga, it’s famous for its pristine forests, wildlife and developed infrastructure.

 Park has 9 marked trails.
 Probably the best one of them is known as St.Andrews trail - it offers great views as well as the possibility to climb Sametskhvario, the highest mountain in the park.
-Also, tents are not necessary as it’s possible to sleep in tourist shelters for a small cost (better book them at the rangers stations)
+Also, tents are not necessary as it’s possible to sleep in tourist shelters for a small cost.

 Recommended for: People looking for "the Swiss experience" (pristine forests and developed trails at the same time).
 Distance: 54 km Duration: 4 days